COVID-19: Pivoting with Purpose

 - Consumer satisfaction plays an important role in the success of nearly every business.
 One technique that has proven efficient in marketing is consumer reviews because it validates the legitimacy of your business and the value of your product or service.
 Diversify your use of review platforms (Google vs. Amazon or Facebook vs. Yelp) so that consumers can have a well-rounded impression of your business and client interactions.

 In the midst of a pandemic, everyone has to think quickly about the future of their business and shift to accommodate the changes to the economy.
 It is not enough to just “adapt to the new normal.”
 Rather, the pivot must be intentional and creative.
 Expand your business operations to meet new demands, enter a new market, pivot your client engagement from face-to-face interactions to virtual encounters, or rethink staff management and internal communications.
 Regardless of whether you are a one-person startup company or a global corporation, you will need to rethink your business priorities and pivot with purpose.

 4. Embrace Technology

 The new normal of a COVID-19 influenced world is also the reality of the professional world.
 At the heart of that influence is the use of technology to adapt to life during a pandemic.
-With lockdowns and other social distancing measures in effect, and with more people relying on the online platforms for information and advice, people and businesses are being urged to use digital technologies to share information and interact with their target audience.
-Whether you are have incorporated software such as Calendly or Acuity so clients can easily book virtual appointments, or if you use Zoom to offer webinars or face-to-face presentations, technology can help you maintain contact with your consumers.
+With lockdowns and other social distancing measures in effect, and with more people relying on online platforms for information and advice, people and businesses are being urged to use digital technologies to share information and interact with their target audience.
+Whether you have incorporated software such as Calendly or Acuity so clients can easily book virtual appointments, or if you use Zoom to offer webinars or face-to-face presentations, technology can help you maintain contact with your consumers.